New for 2021: Buddy's Key Challenge

 The best way to involve everyone at school is to hold a special assembly to launch your event.

-Our assembly plan, presentation and videos can help you to explain the work of the NSPCC and why you've chosen to support our work through fundraising.
+Our new assembly plan, presentation and videos can help you to explain the work of the NSPCC and why you've chosen to support our work through fundraising.

 Why your support counts